mandubian/shapotomic/README.md

 HList are able to contain different types of data and able to keep tracks of these types.

 <br/>

-This project is an experience trying to :
+>This project is an experience trying to :
+>

-- convert HList to/from Datomic Entities
+>- convert HList to/from Datomic Entities
-- check HList types against schema at compile-time
+>- check HList types against schema at compile-time

 This uses :